EVerest/EVerest/docs/tutorials/how_to_docs/index.rst

 2. Create a GitHub issue
   a.
 In the repository https://github.com/EVerest/EVerest, click on ``Issues``
     and then ``New issue``.
   b.
-Choose ``Open a blank issue`` (or another type if you think that is more
+Choose ``Documentation change request`` and fill out the title and
-    suitable) and fill out the page with information about the required documentation.
+    the description fields.
+Answer the templated questions, which have already been added to the description text area.
   c.
 Also add a reference to any related documentation pages and describe how
     the new documentation parts shall relate to that (new section, change of docs, new page with reference to existing ones etc.).